blues-man/ec2-start-stop-instances/README.md

 # ec2-start-stop-instances

-A small Python script to auto start-stop instances on Amazon AWS EC2
+A small Python script using boto to auto start-stop instances on Amazon AWS EC2

 ## Usage: